oskardudycz/event-driven.io/content/posts/2025-12-01--consumers_processors_in_emmett/index.en.md

 await consumer.start();
 ```

-Set up looks accordingly for the other sources providing options specific for the source, e.g. fthe or EventStoreDB store, you may want to provide the category stream name:
+Set up looks accordingly for the other sources providing options specific for the source, e.g. for EventStoreDB store, you may want to provide the category stream name:

 ```ts
 const consumer = eventStoreDBEventStoreConsumer({